Test data management (TDM) is the process for providing controlled data access to modern teams throughout the software development lifecycle (SDLC).

 Production data obfuscation using masking techniques helps teams leverage existing data in a compliant manner to quickly provision test data that meets regulatory requirements such as PCI, HIPAA, and GDPR.

-Synthetic data intrinsically contains no personally identifiable information or sensitive information.
+Synthetic test data intrinsically contains no personally identifiable information or sensitive information.
 This makes synthetic data creation an appealing choice for initial prototyping of new features or model exploration of test data sets.

 Synthetic data generation typically involves mathematically computing values or selecting list items using algorithms to match a statistical distribution.